Seminar Dates: January 3-7, 2022

 Participants must commit to attending the entire Seminar.
 After the conclusion of the Seminar, participants are expected to submit a preliminary version of a revised syllabus.
 The Seminar will include designated working sessions for participants to revise and expand their syllabi content.
 Participants who complete all components of the Seminar will be provided with a $500 honorarium.

-Applications must be received in electronic form no later than October 31, 2021.
+Deadline Extended: Applications must be received in electronic form no later than November 12, 2021.
 The application form is available online.
 Letters of support may be uploaded electronically or sent directly to Dr. Katharine White at firstname.lastname@example.org.

 Admission will be determined without regard to race, color, religion, sex, gender (sexual orientation or gender identity), national origin, age, disability, genetic information, or reprisal.
 The Museum also prohibits any form of workplace discrimination or harassment.